Welcome to today's edition of the Rush 24-7 podcast.

 Everything else is zoned.

-They zone blitz.
+They zone Blitz.

-What ends up happening is you a wide receiver will end up on a linebacker in a zone defense that the linebacker can't hope to cover, usually in the seams.
+What ends up happening is a wide receiver will end up on a linebacker in a zone defense that the linebacker can't hope to cover, usually in the seams.

 It's traditional Steelers' defense.